jhem272/sfiabp_py/SuppMaterial.md

 __lcell :  int__

-Size dimension of the cell, the number must a divisor of both the widths of the box, along the x and y directions.
+Size dimension of the cell, the number must a common divisor of the widths of the box, along the x and y directions.

 __Ncore : int__